Cocoa Mano River Union

 Activities

-Are you a European importer interested in cocoa from Sierra Leone and Liberia?
-You can contact CBI to get more information or to meet with these suppliers who are being trained to export to Europe.
+Are you a European importer interested in cocoa from companies in Liberia and Sierra Leone?
+Contact CBI to get more information or to meet with the suppliers from this project.

 Ask a question